NFDI4Chem/nmrium-react-wrapper/README.md

 ## Maintained by
 [NMRium React Wrapper](https://dev.nmrium.org/) is developed and maintained by the [NFDI4Chem partners](https://www.nfdi4chem.de/) at the [Friedrich Schiller University](https://www.uni-jena.de/en/) Jena, Germany.
 The code for this web application is released under the [MIT license](https://opensource.org/licenses/MIT).
-Copyright © CC-BY-SA 2023